BeerOnBeard/money-tracker/README.md

 ## Warning

 The API does not have a restriction on the number of results returned.
 This is a design choice, but can cause some serious performance issues if this was used in a larger system.

+## Notes

+### Warning: The final argument passed to useEffect changed size between renders.
+The order and size of this array must remain constant.

+This is a warning that React throws up when a user deletes a transaction.
+It is due to the way `useEffect` is being used.
+In order to only fire `useEffect` when a transaction changes, I chose to use the spread operator to force the `useEffect` function to watch each individual transaction instead of the transactions collection, aka "data" in the `TransactionPieChart`.
+Until I find a reasonable workaround, I'm going to take the hit of React throwing a warning into the console when in development mode.